Also available as PDF (164Kb)

 All FIRST information and communications shall be provided security protection appropriate to the nature and sensitivity of the information involved.

-Each FIRST participant should have an established procedure for interaction with the press in accordance with the FIRST participant's constituency requirements.
-Where possible and appropriate, notices and other information should be distributed to the FIRST in advance of public release.
-In all situations, an individual Response Team is responsible to its constituents first and may work with the press if necessary to reach its constituency.
-Individual participants may not speak for other FIRST participants nor the FIRST as a whole.
-The Board of Directors may authorize the Secretariat or a FIRST participant to speak for FIRST.
+Each FIRST Participant should have an established procedure for interaction with the press in accordance with the FIRST Participant's constituency requirements.
+Where possible and appropriate, notices and other information should be distributed to FIRST in advance of public release.
+In all situations, an individual Response Team is responsible to its constituents first, and may work with the press if necessary to reach its constituency.
+Individual participants may not speak for other FIRST Participants nor FIRST as a whole.
+The Board of Directors may authorize the Secretariat or a FIRST Participant to speak for FIRST.

 All business of FIRST shall be conducted in English.

-Amendments to these Bylaws must be approved by a two-thirds vote of the Members.
+Amendments to these Bylaws must be approved by a two-thirds vote of the Members present or voting at an Annual General Meeting or Special Meeting, provided a quorum is present, as referred to in Section VII General Meetings of the Members, 2.
+Quorum and Voting, referred to hereinabove.
 To be considered at an Annual General Meeting or Special Meeting, any amendment of the Bylaws must be included in the notice of the meeting.
-These Bylaws shall be reviewed on an annual basis by the Board of Directors and appropriate changes proposed to the FIRST membership.
+These Bylaws shall be reviewed on an annual basis by the Board of Directors and appropriate changes proposed to the Members.

 Notice may be communicated in person, by telephone, facsimile, electronic mail or other form of wire or wireless communication; or by mail or private carrier, and such notice deemed to have been given under these Bylaws may be waived by the person entitled to it.

-The Chair and the CFO are authorized to sign contracts, documents, checks, or other orders for payment on behalf of FIRST, or shall delegate such authority to staff members as approved by the Board of Directors.
+The Chair, the CEO, the Executive Director, the President, the CFO, and the Treasurer are authorized to sign contracts, documents, checks, or other orders for payment on behalf of FIRST, or shall delegate such authority to staff members as approved by the Board of Directors.

 The fiscal year of FIRST shall be established by the Board of Directors.

-FIRST shall maintain protection against infidelity on the part of all Officers and employees who handle FIRST funds by such bond or surety and indemnity as the Board deems necessary and proper.
+FIRST shall maintain protection against indemnity on the part of all Officers and employees who handle FIRST funds by such bond or surety and indemnity as the Board deems necessary and proper.